wp-plugins/seriously-simple-podcasting/readme.txt

 == Upgrade Notice ==

-= 1.9.1 =
+= 1.9.2 =
-* v1.9 adds a number of useful new features, including the ability to customise each series' RSS feed as well as additional widgets and shortcode.
+* v1.9 adds a number of useful new features, including the ability to customise each series' RSS feed as well as additional widgets and a shortcode.